khiemdo03/theWise/README.md

 - 👋 Hi, I’m @KhiemDo
-- 👀 I’m interested in Bitcoin, Altcoin, barely Shitcoin, tokeneconomics, cryptocurrency in general, ect...
+- 👀 I’m interested in Bitcoin, Altcoin, no Shitcoin, tokeneconomics, cryptocurrency in general, ect...
 - 🌱 I’m currently learning Computer Science.
-- 💞️ I’m looking to collaborate on anyone?
+- 💞️ I’m looking to collaborate on anyone.
 - 📫 How to reach me ?
 Text me then!

 <!---